owowed/dino.owowed.moe/README.md

 ## Project Structure

-- `build/dino-game` - Contains the lastest build for dino-game.
+- `build/dino-game` - the lastest build for dino-game.
-- `dino-game` - Contains the source code for dino-game.
+- `dino-game` - the source code for dino-game in Godot 4.
-- `public` - Contains the source code for the website hosted by Github Pages.
+- `public` - the source code for the website in HTML.

 ## License